iusztinpaul/IusztinPaul/README.md

 I am a senior machine learning engineer and contractor with **5+ years of experience**.
 I design and implement modular, scalable, and production-ready machine learning systems for startups worldwide.

-🔥 : My true passion is machine learning engineering <br/>
+🔥 My true passion is machine learning engineering <br/>

-💛 : Secretly in love with software engineering <br/>
+💛 Secretly in love with software engineering <br/>

-🎨 : I enjoy sharing my knowledge through creating about designing and productionizing ML systems<br/>
+🎨 I enjoy sharing my knowledge through creating content about designing and productionizing ML systems<br/>

-🪙 : I am a blockchain and investing enthusiast <br/>
+🪙 I am a blockchain and investing enthusiast <br/>

-👱🏻 : Because I am not 100% a robot, I also enjoy self-development, psychology, cooking, hiking, skiing and of course cats. <br/>
+👱🏻 Because I am not 100% a robot, I am also excited about self-development, psychology, cooking, hiking, skiing and, of course, cats. <br/>

 ------